"Writers are liars, my dear.

 - TNA, though they are surprisingly more successful than their predecessors WCW and WWE, for whatever that's worth.
-For example, it took two years for news to get out that Jerry Jarret's claim TNA's talent were independent contractors, unlike the WWE's (and thus could appear at independent shows without issue).
+For example, in 2002 Jerry Jarret's claim was that TNA's talent were independent contractors, unlike WWE's (and thus could appear at independent shows without issue).
 This was proven false in 2004 when all TNA wrestlers were all pulled out of Ring of Honor, where many wrestled when Out of Focus on television, derailing story lines and killing title runs.
-It took three years for the ROH bots to forgive them, only to see TNA do it again in 2007 because TNA didn't like the fact ROH wanted to do i-pay per views.
+It took three years for the ROH bots to forgive them, particularly after TNA agreed to a return only to pull out again in 2006 over a snow storm, which no one bought since CM Punk came back out of WWE developmental to save the show, only to see TNA do it again in 2007 because TNA didn't like the fact ROH wanted to do i-pay per views.
 Then it happened again in 2010 when the TNA office threw a tantrum over how ROH was booking the Murder City Machine Guns even though ROH was already giving into TNA's ridiculous demands for their supposedly "independent contractors".
 TNA was threatened with lawsuit over the issue in 2012 (by former ROH manager Lucy) but managed to settle out of court in 2013.
 Two years to catch a lie, ten before TNA almost faced consequences.
 WSU's Sean McCaffrey, after years of business trouble, made it his mission to expose just how much TNA had misled people.

 - William Shakespeare's Henry IV Part 2 ends with an epilogue telling patrons that the sequel Henry V would come soon, and specifically says that Falstaff's in it.
 Guess who isn't in it.